-Ensure the safe and proper use of chemicals by using a mobile app that gives you digital safety data sheets to download, so you can better ensure safety at work.
+Ensure the safe and proper use of chemicals by using a mobile app for your safety data sheets.

-Use this template to document information and educate your employees on properties, hazards, safe use and safe storage of chemicals.Download template
+Use this safety data sheet template to document information and education of your employees in the safe use and safe storage of chemicals.Download template

-Use this template to identify chemical hazards in the workplace.Download template
+Use this chemical risk assessment template to identify chemical hazards in the workplace.Download template

 A Safety Data Sheet (SDS) contains detailed information about properties, hazards and emergency actioc when handling a specific chemical.
 The United Nations requires a safety data sheet consisting of 16 sections dealing with information on all properties and safety measures of a chemical.

 A safety data sheet template can consist of up to 16 sections.
 Following is an informative list of each section with a brief explanation of its most relevant contents.

 Identification (section 1)

 This section of the safety data sheet is to identify the chemical and its recommended uses.
 It is also crucial to provide necessary contact information of the supplier.